intrepidcs/neoobd2_sdk/docs/neoobd2_pro/readme/OBD2PRO_WIFI_DEVELOP_FIRST_IOT_APP_GUIDE.md

 The CC3220SF Wi-Fi module in neoOBD2 PRO is programmed with an application bootloader at production, which allows Vehicle Spy to program application binary.
 The application bootloader is always executed first from external secure FLASH.
 If the application bootloader detects a valid application in the external FLASH, it will load it into its internal FLASH and begin execution.
 Otherwise, the application bootloader will wait indefinitely for Vehicle Spy to send a valid application.

-1. Open the **.vs3 project saved from step 6 of Importing auto-generated ISM codes from Vehicle Spy Professional** section.
+1. Open the **.vs3 project saved from step 6 of Importing auto-generated ISM codes from Vehicle Spy Enterprise** section.

 2. Go to **Scripting and Automation** from the top menu and select **C Code Interface**.
 Click the **Folder** button which will open up a file explorer in the root directory of the generated C Code Project.